Skuzzle-UK/ECUMASTER_CAN_DISPLAY/README.md

 Ignition map can be swithed from the fuel type screen.

 ## Community input
+Releases folder contains snapshots of the project at useful stages where the code is complete and working well.
+Each time a new feature is added and made stable I will add another zip to this folder.

+If you intend to take this project as it is for use in your own car I would recommend taking it from the latest zip.
+If you intend to contribute to the project then please fork the repo.

 Please feel free to look through the issues list, fork the repository and work through any of the issues that you like.
 You will find that most of the issues are enhancements.
 Add your own ideas in as issues so that others can work on them.
 I intend to spend a fair amount of time myself working through the issues list that I have created but this project can only get better for everyone with input from the users.